 Recently I watched the movie What to Expect When You’re Expecting.
 It’s one of those films that follows multiple story lines of vaguely connected characters, all of whom in this case are ‘expecting’ in one way or another.
 It has a cast made up loads of actors you recognise but can’t name (except J-Lo and Cammy D, obvs).
 It’s not exactly ground-breaking but I quite enjoyed it and the writers were thoughtful enough to include a couple who are adopting and someone who has a miscarriage.
 However, I found the end a bit hard to take.

-I’m being a bit harsh in this particular film, but Hollywood has a lot of answer for.
-It’s just like rom coms, which end when the couple finally gets together or, maybe, gets married.
+Hollywood has a lot of answer for.
+Take rom coms, for example, which end when the couple finally gets together or, maybe, gets married.
 Happily ever after will now ensue, we are led to believe.
 But of course that’s not what relationships are like.
 They can expose your flaws and vulnerabilities, there can be many ups and down and sometimes they just feel like hard work.
 You know, a bit like having a baby.

-To tell you the truth I don’t really remember the moment my son was first put into my arms.
+I don’t really remember the moment my son was first put into my arms, which is a bit sad.
 I hadn’t slept for 32 hours and was jacked-up on diamorphine (that be some good stuff).
 Also, because I had an assisted delivery in theatre he was taken through some scary double doors as soon as he was born to be checked by a paediatrician.
+I didn’t get the instant skin-to-skin contact that birthing coaches et al bang on about in antenatal classes (and no I don’t think that’s the bloody reason for the delayed-love reaction, sod off).
 I remember hearing him cry from the next room and breathing huge sigh of relief.
 He was ok.
 I also remember being wheeled from recovery to the ward with him cuddled on my chest.
-I definitely had a feeling of pride and contentment, but I didn’t really feel like I met him until much later.
+I definitely had a feeling of pride and contentment, but I don’t really feel like I met him until much later.
+Like, 3 months later.

-But I have good news for you, dear reader, the love came.
-Around the 3 month mark you baby’s personality emerges suddenly from beneath the squishy floods of newborn flesh.
+But I have good news for you, Dear Reader, the love came.
+Around the 3 month mark your baby’s personality emerges suddenly from beneath the squishy floods of newborn flesh.
 They might begin to laugh and, if you’re lucky, sleep a little better.
 Suddenly I was loved up.
 I went from intellectually knowing I cared for my boy to being totally besotted with him.
 He is, in my humble opinion, the best person on the planet. #justsaying

-A lot of what got me out of the anxiety cycles was simply recognising my lack of confidence and then noticing that I could actually look after my baby fine.
-The tiny decision were just that; tiny!
+A lot of what got me out of the anxiety cycles was simply recognising my lack of confidence and then noticing that I could actually look after my baby.
+It had been a few months and he was still very much alive and kicking.
+The tiny decisions were just that; tiny!
 I didn’t get there on my own, not even slightly.
-I had to be admitted to a mother and baby hospital ward where they exercised a bit of tough love in encouraging me to take on all of the baby care I could manage.
-I found I could mange quite a lot really; once I stopped telling myself I couldn’t manage at all.
+I had to be admitted to a mother and baby hospital ward, where the loud-crying assessment I mentioned above was made.
+They exercised a bit of tough love in encouraging me to take on all of the baby care I could manage.
+I found I could manage quite a lot really; once I stopped telling myself I couldn’t manage at all.
+Funny that.

 So if you felt or are feeling a lack of love with a capital L please know you are not alone.
 It doesn’t make you a second-rate mum.
 In fact getting up every two hours to feed and wipe the bum of someone you’re not even yet truly, madly, deeply in love with yet is actually pretty darn impressive if you ask me.